 Reclaim your voice.
 I’m listening.

 At the heart of my work is creating a safe compassionate space where together we can explore emotional difficulties and discover a sense of authenticity and control in your life.
 My approach is rooted in the belief that healing from what’s happened to you begins when you feel truly seen, heard and understood.
 I gently support you in sharing untold, perhaps silenced, chapters of your life story in a way that helps you to make sense of how they continue to shape your present.
 I draw on the courage and strength of a lion as symbolic in guiding your discovery of the lion energy within you to heal.
-I am disability aware, neurodiverse aware and my special interests are healing from trauma and abuse, institutional abuse, chronic pain, disability, family estrangement, domestic abuse and family court.
+I am disability aware, neurodiverse aware and my special interests are healing from trauma and abuse, chronic pain, invisible illness, disability, family estrangement, domestic abuse and family court.

 Counselling takes place in a safe space, where you can meet with someone who will listen with sensitivity and empathy - and without judgement.
 In the therapy space thoughts and feelings can be expressed freely and in confidence.